fi-devnil/march64/README.md

 March U memory test for the Commodore 64.

-Developed using the VS64 extension for VS Code and the ACME assembler.
+Developed using the VS64 extension for VS Code and Kick assembler.

 This is my first ever program written in any assembly language so I do apologize for any weird or frankly terrible code.